harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 The number of candidate genes regardless of confidence is:
 1,106
+The number of candidate RxLRs regardless of confidence is:
+35
+The number of candidate CRNs regardless of confidence is:
+3
+The number of candidate apoplastic effectors regardless of confidence is:
+53
+The number of candidate secreted proteins regardless of confidence level is:
+168
+The number of candidate TFs/TRs regardless of confidence level is:
+12
 The number of genes of confidence level 6 is:
 0
 The number of RxLRs of confidence level 6 is: